Shopping for a new Chevrolet Malibu?

 GET A FREE PRICE QUOTE

-The first thing you'll notice is that the Malibu has been redesigned to fit right in alongside the 2014 Chevrolet Impala.
+The Malibu wasn't GM's best styling effort of the past few years--it wasn't even as good as the compact Cruze, and it was far off the mark set by the handsome new Impala.
+That's why the Malibu has been redesigned to fit right in alongside the Impala.
 The sharp-suited theme, with a more prominent lower grille and narrower upper grille, helps 'ground' the Malibu's design a bit better, while a few more chrome accents give the Malibu a more distinctive look than before.

 - Improved fuel economy